eltociear/website/src/lib/content/frameworks/en/implementation/bioregional-polis/framework-foundations.md

 **Bioregional Integration**: Urban areas connected to their surrounding foodsheds, watersheds, and ecosystems through governance, economic, and cultural relationships that enhance rather than degrade ecological health.

+**Cosmic Integration**: Recognition that urban areas exist within broader cosmic cycles, with infrastructure and governance designed to honor astronomical rhythms and preserve connection to celestial phenomena.

 **Scale Flexibility**: Applicable from neighborhood to metropolitan levels, with governance structures adapted to population size and cultural context while maintaining core principles.

 ### Population Scope